thoricelli/OculusXRPicoLayer/README.md

 |       Waltz of the Wizard        |         Sound          |                 No video                 |
 |          Job Simulator           | Video <br> Controllers |   Audio glitches <br> Physics glitches   |
 |       I Expect You To Die        |           /            | Won't work without custom implementation |

-# Future

-Currently only a limited amount of Unity games actually functionally work.
-<br> Unreal games will not work without further reverse engineering efforts.

-Figuring out why certain games don't work is going to require A LOT of reverse engineering. <br>
-(Mostly just incompatible API calls with Oculus & PICO, different GUID's, etc, that can not simply just be solved by using a proxy)

-Why certain games don't work:

-- With some games, a proprietary method is used by Oculus, that requires me to RE the Oculus SDK in massive detail.
-- A custom implementation of the: Unity API and the Unreal API will have to be done. <br>
-  Which includes RE'ing the OpenXR API that is used on PICO systems. <br> (On the plus side, most parts are open source)